-With regard to protective security, the best way to manage the hazards and risks to your premises is to start by understanding and identifying the threats to it, and its vulnerability to those threats.
+The General Aviation sector currently has no direct regulation.
+Therefore with regard to protective security, the best way to manage the hazards and risks to your site is to start by identifying the threats and vulnerabilities to your particular operation.